 You can buy shortening in baking from many baking supplies stores.
 However, if you are looking for the healthiest, most versatile shortening, go for Powermix Shortening.

 Shortening in baking Philippines is made from hydrogenated vegetable oil.
-However, you must watch out for shortening in the Philippines that has extra water.
+However, you must watch out for shortening in the Philippines, which has extra water.
 Shortening is not supposed to have water because it makes it rancid.

 Read Other Articles by HICAPS